Travels From: Washington, D.C.

 - How the contributions of women are reshaping the workplace - and earning companies more money

 - How to create the right work life balance for yourself

 - What employers should be doing to keep and recruit women

 Millions of American women turn to Good Morning, America's Claire Shipman for the news they need to make the decisions that shape their lives.
 Shipman offers a unique and personal perspective on the changing nature of women in the workplace and the world.
 She looks at how women are changing the political landscape in Washington and around the country, offering anecdotes about how the daily life on Capitol Hill is different now that more women are in politics.
-She discusses the operating styles of everyone from Michelle Obama to Nancy Pelosi to Hillary Clinton to Karen Hughes – all of whom she knows personally.
-She gets personal, discussing the challenges for high-profile women in the broadcast media, and, as the mother of two young children, she gets practical, talking about strategies for balancing hectic personal lives with the all-consuming demands of professional lives.
+She discusses the operating styles of everyone from Michelle Obama to Nancy Pelosi to Hillary Clinton – all of whom she knows personally.
+She gets personal, discussing the challenges for high-profile women in the broadcast media, and, as the mother of two children, she gets practical, talking about strategies for balancing hectic personal lives with the all-consuming demands of professional lives.

 A newswoman with over a decade of experience covering the world’s biggest stories, Claire Shipman takes audiences to the front lines of global events.